 The following vegetables need to be first lightly steamed:

-- Green beans: Trimmed and steamed just until tender-crisp
+Green beans: Trimmed and steamed just until barely tender-crisp.

 - Here are more tasty vegan appetizers.